Triggerise/triggerise.github.io/about-us.markdown

 Mission-Image: '/uploads/TRIGGERISE-KIBERA-139.webp'
 Map-text: Explore where our offices and on-the-ground teams are working to trigger change for good
+Map-Bottom-Text: 'We have operations in six sub-Sarah African countries, and offices in Amsterdam, Nairobi, Addis Ababa, Cape Town and Porto'
 Map-locations:
 - Location:
   Description: